South Africa denies withdrawing FX rigging charges against some banks

-JOHANNESBURG, June 28 South Africa's competition watchdog denied on Wednesday withdrawing charges against some of the 14 banks accused of rigging the rand currency, its spokesman said.
+JOHANNESBURG, June 28 (Reuters) - South Africa's competition watchdog denied on Wednesday withdrawing charges against some of the 14 banks accused of rigging the rand currency, its spokesman said.

 Bloomberg reported late on Tuesday that the Competition Commission would revoke its complaint against some of the lenders.